Agnes Weinrich: Early life and education

-Agnes Weinrich was born in 1873 on a prosperous farm in southeast Iowa.
+Agnes Weinrich was born on July 16, 1873, on a prosperous farm in southeast Iowa.
 Her father and mother were German immigrants and German was the language spoken at home.
 Following her mother's death in 1879, she was raised by her father, Christian Weinrich.
 After retiring in 1894, he moved his household, including Agnes and two siblings, to nearby Burlington, Iowa.
 There, Agnes attended the Burlington Collegiate Institute from which she graduated in 1897.
 In May 1898, Weinrich and her sister Helen, then called Lena, traveled to Germany with their aunt, a German-born music teacher named Rose Werthmueller.
 When Werthmueller returned home, they stayed on, living in Berlin with German relatives.

 While in Germany, Helen took advanced classes in violin and piano and Agnes studied art.
 A year after their arrival, their father died leaving them an inheritance that proved to be sufficient to sustain them for the rest of their lives.
 In 1904, the sisters returned to the United States and settled for two years in Springfield, Illinois, where Helen taught piano in public schools and Agnes painted in a rented studio.
 In May 1905, Agnes won prizes in an exhibition held by the Illinois State Fair for the drawings and oil paintings she showed.
 Later that year, the two moved to Chicago where Agnes studied at the School of the Art Institute of Chicago under John Vanderpoel, Nellie Walker, Frederick W. Freer, and Ralph Clarkson.

 In 1909, Agnes and Helen returned to Berlin and traveled from there to Munich, where Agnes studied painting under Julius Exter and took a short course in etching.
 They then traveled to Rome, Florence, and Venice before returning to Chicago in October 1910.
 In 1913, they traveled to Europe for the third, and last time.
 They spent a year in Paris, where they made friends with American artists and musicians in the local art scene.
 According to one writer, the work Agnes produced at this time was skillful but unoriginal—drawings, etching, and paintings in the dominant academic and impressionist styles.